Drinking While Pregnant

 - Problems with heart, kidney or bones

-Clearly, this is no small list and these are no minor symptoms.
+Clearly, this is no small list and there are no minor symptoms.
+Yet, at least 10% of pregnant women in the U.S. still drink while pregnant, and the consequences are quite concerning.